Issues

 Housing

-America is in a housing crisis.
-There are simply too few homes available at an affordable price, and housing remains the single largest expense facing families today.
-Like many other cities around the country, Des Moines must be a leader in affordable housing.
+America is in a housing crisis, and Des Moines is not immune.
+There are simply too few homes available at affordable prices, and housing remains the single largest expense facing families today.
+Des Moines must be a leader in affordable housing.

 What does this mean?

-First, we need a city councilor who will work with the community to define what affordability means, with the long-term goal of creating a city in which no one has to spend more than 30 percent of their income just to keep a roof over their head.
+First, we need a city councilor who has, and will continue to work with the community to provide greater options, with a focus on housing for those most in need.
+Our long-term goal is to create a city in which no one has to spend more than 30 percent of their income just to keep a roof over their head.

 As an architect and planner, Mike is uniquely qualified to help oversee the expansion of our housing availability.
-He will continue to champion long-term solutions like zoning reform, local ownership, sustainable development, and infill housing to meet the needs of our city today.
-This means diversifying the types of housing Des Moines offers as well.
+He will continue to champion long-term solutions such as zoning and building code reform, local ownership, sustainable development, and infill housing.
+This means diversifying the types of housing Des Moines offers throughout the city.
 True housing affordability meets all types of households.

 Homelessness